Emon69420/NaviGit/README.md

-# Noodl: AI-Powered Codebase Navigator
+# NaviGit: AI-Powered Codebase Navigator

-Noodl is a Flask-based web application that allows you to ingest, index, and chat with your code repositories using large language models (LLMs) such as GPT-OSS (via Hugging Face or Ollama).
+NaviGit is a Flask-based web application that allows you to ingest, index, and chat with your code repositories using large language models (LLMs) such as GPT-OSS (via Hugging Face or Ollama).
 It provides a modern UI for exploring code, saving chat history, and leveraging retrieval-augmented generation (RAG) for code understanding.

 ---